wttech/gradle-aem-plugin/README.md

 }
 ```

-When building via command `gradlew :aem:build`, then the effect will be a CRX package with assembled JCR content and OSGi bundles from projects: `:aem:sites`, `:aem:common`, `:aem:content.init`, `:aem:content.demo`.
+When building via command `gradlew :aem:build`, then the effect will be a CRX package with assembled JCR content and OSGi bundles from projects: `:aem:sites`, `:aem:common`, `:aem:site.live`, `:aem:site.demo`.

 Gradle AEM Plugin is configured in a way that project can have: